plotly/plotly.github.io/_posts/excel/README.md

 - separate words with hyphens: "3d-surface-plot.png", not "3d surface plot.png" and not "3dsurfaceplot.png" and not "3d_surface_plot.png"
 - These are the official html guidelines from google (http://static.googleusercontent.com/media/www.google.com/en//webmasters/docs/search-engine-optimization-starter-guide.pdf)

-### Download CSV links and Open Data in Plotly links
+### Download CSV links and Open Data in Chart Studio links

 - Download CSV links should download CSV files from https://github.com/plotly/datasets.
-- "Open Data in Plotly" should open the exact grid that is shown in the tutorial WITH THE CORRECT CHART TYPE OPEN using the "plot_type" query parameter.
+- "Open Data in Chart Studio" should open the exact grid that is shown in the tutorial WITH THE CORRECT CHART TYPE OPEN using the "plot_type" query parameter.
 Here are some good examples:
 - https://plot.ly/15176/~jackp/?plot_type=Histogram
 - https://plot.ly/15093/~jackp/?plot_type=Bar%20chart